RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>33</sup> And they said unto him, Why do the disciples of John fast often, and make prayers, and likewise [the disciples ] of the Pharisees; but thine eat and drink?
 <sup>34</sup> And he said unto them, Can ye make the children of the bridechamber fast, while the bridegroom is with them?
 <sup>35</sup> But the days will come, when the bridegroom shall be taken away from them, and then shall they fast in those days.
-<sup>36</sup> And he spake also a parable unto them; No man putteth a piece of a new garment upon an old ; if otherwise, then both the new maketh a rent, and the piece that was [taken] out of the new agreeth not with the old.
+<sup>36</sup> And he spake also a parable unto them; No man putteth a piece of a new garment upon an old; if otherwise, then both the new maketh a rent, and the piece that was [taken] out of the new agreeth not with the old.
 <sup>37</sup> And no man putteth new wine into old bottles; else the new wine will burst the bottles, and be spilled, and the bottles shall perish.
 <sup>38</sup> But new wine must be put into new bottles; and both are preserved.
 <sup>39</sup> No man also having drunk old [wine] straightway desireth new: for he saith, The old is better.